Children in Laboratories

-- Programs expressly granted an exemption by Risk Management.
+- Programs expressly granted an exemption by Insurance and Financial Risk.
 The request for an exemption form may be accessed here.

 *University Associate is defined as University faculty, staff, and students who come into contact with Children through their involvement in Programs, and volunteers not otherwise associated with the University who come into contact with Children through their involvement in Programs.